emacs-eaf/emacs-application-framework/README.md

 Please don't run EAF with root user, root user just can access DBus's system bus.
 ```

+## Document
+You can check [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki) to read document about keybinding, customize, docker, helm, framework and todolist.

 ## FAQ and Support

 ### How about EXWM?
 What makes EAF special?